-Make sure you are in the 2019-20 award year, and click on the menu to find the Aid Application tab.
+- Grinnell’s 2022–23 Online Financial Aid Application (Make sure you are in the 2022–23 year and click on the menu to find the Aid Application tab.)

-- For those not eligible to use the IRS Data Retrieval Tool, 2017 federal tax return line numbers are listed in the FAFSA instructions.
-Use caution as errors may cause your FAFSA to be selected for Federal Verification, requiring additional documentation.
+- For those not eligible to use the IRS Data Retrieval Tool, 2020 federal tax return line numbers are listed in the FAFSA instructions.
+Use caution as errors may cause your FAFSA to be selected for federal verification, requiring additional documentation.

 - Report asset amounts as of the date you file the FAFSA.